 Plastics are typically engineered materials consisting of polymers.
 Polymers are shaped by polymerisation that may be a chemical action during which two or more molecules are combined to make a larger molecule.
 Polymers are often classified as either thermosets or thermoplastics.
 Thermosets aren’t appropriate for ultrasonic assembly because they degrade when subjected to intense heat.
 Thermoplastics on the opposite hand soften when heated and cool when hardened and are thus ideally fitted for ultrasonic assembly.

-Materials for Ultrasonic Welding of Plastics:
+Materials for Ultrasonic Plastic Welding:

 Most of the thermoplastic materials can be ultrasonic weldable.
 Teflon with low coefficient of friction and high melting temperature is impossible to weld using this process.